chinamike65/hugo-tuolesi/content/book6/book6en.md

 I perform all kinds of resources such as charity: our current behavior is the behavior of the bodhisattva, the behavior of the bodhisattva.

 There are many behaviors of bodhisattvas.
-Generally speaking, they are the six perfections, which are the six perfections of generosity, precepts, patience, diligence, meditation, and wisdom paramita.
+Generally speaking, they are the six perfections, which are the six perfections of generosity, discipline, patience, diligence, meditation, and wisdom perfection.

-Accumulations are blessings, the blessings of taking refuge in the Three Jewels, the blessings of giving, the blessings of diligence, the blessings of prajna wisdom, and the blessings of practicing meditation, etc., use these blessings and resources to become Buddhas and save sentient beings .
+Accumulations are blessings, the blessings of taking refuge in the Three Jewels, the blessings of giving, the blessings of diligence, the blessings of prajna wisdom, and the blessings of practicing meditation, etc., use these blessings and resources to become Buddhas and save sentient beings.

+---

 I wish to become a Buddha in order to save all sentient beings: I will become a Buddha myself in order to save all sentient beings.

+---

 This is the heart of generating Bodhicitta and becoming a Buddha.